 How University of Glasgow attracts and uses postgraduate Unibuddy ambassadors

-It’s a real challenge.
 Generally, universities know that if a student attends an open day, they have on average a 30% chance of conversion.
 But how do you create opportunities for that kind of connection when your prospective student lives thousands of miles overseas?

-“It’s the nitty-gritty stuff that adds the value,” said Wilber, “the stuff that’s pretty much impossible to share on our website.
-It’s not the top 10 reasons for PG students to study in Glasgow, course content or high rankings—it’s answers to questions like: ‘Will I fit in on campus?’; ‘How many hours do you spend in lectures vs seminars and labs each week?’; ‘What are my career options?’
-Postgraduates have very specific and specialised questions.
+“It’s the nitty-gritty stuff that adds the value, the stuff that’s pretty much impossible to share on our website.” said Wilber.
+“It’s not the top 10 reasons for postgraduate students to study in Glasgow, course content, or high rankings—it’s answers to questions like: ‘Will I fit in on campus?’; ‘How many hours do you spend in lectures vs seminars and labs each week?’; ‘What are my career options?’
+Postgraduates have very specific and specialised questions.”

 “We’ve rolled out Unibuddy to almost all of our subject areas and have hundreds of students on the platform.
-Prospective students love it.
-We’re now just shy of hitting one hundred thousand messages.
-How would those conversations happen without the channel?
+Prospective students love it,” said Wilber.
+“We’re now just shy of hitting one hundred thousand messages.
+How would those conversations happen without the channel?”

-For me, it’s about amplifying the human voice of our university and, to that end, the whole programme is voluntary.
-We get the best students that way.
-It’s not uncommon to see conversations like ‘Hey, I’m not paid to say this so you know I’m being true!’ which gives our programme an extra layer of authenticity.
-International postgrads especially need this—so they can find out all the information not covered on the website as it’s harder for them to visit campus, particularly at the moment. ”
+“It’s about amplifying the human voice of our university and, to that end, the whole programme is voluntary.
+We get the best students that way,” said Wilber.
+“It’s not uncommon to see conversations like ‘Hey, I’m not paid to say this so you know I’m being true!’ which gives our programme an extra layer of authenticity.
+International postgrads especially need this—so they can find out all the information not covered on the website as it’s harder for them to visit campus, particularly at the moment.”

 Wilber is clearly passionate about the project.
 When asked about how she keeps so many students motivated to answer questions, she shares:

-Plus, I work hard to make sure all our ambassadors get extra value from volunteering and stay motivated.
-With PGT’s these students are only here for a year and they have a busy schedule with dissertations taking up a huge chunk of their time towards the end of their studies.
+“I don’t have to run ads to get new students on board.
+Our Academic Schools are bought in, so much so that they offer extra credit for students becoming a Unibuddy student ambassador—it’s been amazing for getting students who give it their all,” said Wilber.
+“I work hard to make sure all our ambassadors get extra value from volunteering and stay motivated.
+With PGT’s these students are only here for a year and they have a busy schedule with dissertations taking up a huge chunk of their time towards the end of their studies.”

-“I was already a fan of Unibuddy, but during the pandemic it really came into its own,” says Ann, “Our students produced blog content around mental health, how to handle anxieties and get through lockdown.
+“I was already a fan of Unibuddy, but during the pandemic it really came into its own,” said Wilber.
+“Our students produced blog content around mental health, how to handle anxieties and get through lockdown.
 It was some of our highest performing content in student comms and for me it became clear how important it was to encourage student blogs.
 The key was to ensure our ambassadors were writing about what was interesting and of value to their peers at that specific time.”

 This plays out on social media too.
 Industry-wide, user generated content for social channels tends to perform six hundred times better than content produced by the brand itself.
 When asked what her biggest surprise from using Unibuddy is, Wilber shared: